dhuntcode/sparx-learning-task/README.md

 ## Description

-This project contains a Jupyter Notebook (`sparx_analysis_notebook.ipynb` or similar) that performs an analysis of student assessment and homework activity data provided for a technical task.
+This project contains a Jupyter Notebook (`analysis.ipynb`) that performs an analysis of student assessment and homework activity data provided for a technical task.
 The analysis addresses mandatory questions about student progress and comparisons, an exploratory question about the potential impact of Sparx usage on performance, and a stretch question about using activity data for personalization.

 ## Setup Instructions